 Advertised as a healthy, guilt-free way to enjoy your favorite fried foods, air fryers have become a popular kitchen appliance.

 But just how healthy is cooking with an air fryer?

 This article will take a look at the evidence and determine whether the benefits of using an air fryer really outweigh the risks.

 An air fryer is a popular kitchen appliance used to make fried foods such as meat, pastries, and potato chips.

 It works by circulating hot air around the food to produce a crunchy, crispy exterior.

-This also results in a chemical reaction known as the Maillard reaction, which occurs between an amino acid and a reducing sugar in the presence of heat.
-It leads to alterations in the color and flavor of foods (
+This also results in a chemical reaction known as the Maillard reaction.
+It occurs when an amino acid and a reducing sugar react in the presence of heat and leads to alterations in the color and flavor of foods (

 Air-fried foods are touted as a healthy alternative to deep-fried foods, thanks to their lower content of fat and calories.

-Instead of completely submerging the food in oil, air-frying requires just a tablespoon of oil to achieve a similar taste and texture to deep-fried foods.
+Instead of completely submerging the food in oil, air-frying requires just a tablespoon (15 mL) of oil to achieve a similar taste and texture to deep-fried foods.